 〇 Job Hunting

-If you travel for job hunting purposes, follow the rules as written in “No.2 Travel within Japan”, notify your supervisor of your destination, length of stay, reason why you need to travel (Example: attending final interview).
-Also, submit “就活移動届” to the Career Section, Center for University Higher Education, Shimane University.
+If you travel for job hunting purposes, follow the rules as written in “No.5 Travel within Japan”, notify your supervisor of your destination, length of stay, reason why you need to travel (Example: attending final interview).

 〇 Internship Program

-For those who join internship programs, even if they are short-term or non-face-to-face, be sure to watch the video titled “インターンシップ事前指導“ on Moodle prepared by the Career Section, Center for University Higher Education, Shimane University.
+For those who join internship programs, even if they are short-term or non-face-to-face, be sure to join the course titled “インターンシップ事前指導“ on Moodle prepared by the Career Section, Center for University Higher Education, Shimane University.
 Once your participation to the internship program is confirmed, submit the form “インターンシップ参加届.”

 インターンシップ参加届 (in Japanese)